 Lee-Anne Lupton: Running from Adelaide to Melbourne to create awareness about homelessness

-Currently, in Australia, there are almost 105,237 homeless people, and on any given night one in 200 people are without a home or any shelter.
-Numerous factors including violence at home, poverty, drug use, lack of employment opportunities, steep rents in cities, etc. exacerbate the situation.
-In a bid to challenge the status quo, Adelaidean Lee-Anne Lupton is planning to undertake a ten-day run from Adelaide to Melbourne (725 km) in August next year.
-The 40-year-old, who will be accompanied by her Border Collie, hopes that her run will create awareness about homelessness and initiate dialogues around ways to alleviate the same.
-She wants to encourage people to shrug off their nonchalance when it comes to homelessness and approach the issue with compassion.
+Almost 105,237 people in Australia are homeless, and on any given night one in 200 are without a home or any shelter.
+Numerous factors contribute to these worrying statistics including violence at home, poverty, drug use, lack of employment opportunities, and steep rents in cities, among others.
+In a bid to challenge the status quo, Adelaidean Lee-Anne Lupton is planning to undertake a ten-day run from Adelaide to Melbourne (725 km) in August 2019.
+The 40-year-old, who will be accompanied by her Border Collie, hopes that her run will create awareness about homelessness and initiate dialogue around ways to alleviate the same.
+She also wants people shrug off their nonchalance when it comes to homelessness and approach the issue with compassion.

-In a conversation with TAL, Lee-Anne speaks about the events that determined her resolve to undertake the run, her rigorous training, and her companion for life, her pup.
+In conversation with TAL, Lee-Anne speaks about the events that helped determine her resolve to undertake the run, her rigorous training schedule, and her companion for life, her pup.

 Please tell us something about yourself and your lovely pup!

 I was born in Toowoomba QLD to immigrant parents - my mother is Czech, and my father is Irish, they met in Australia.
 We spent the first few years of my life travelling through and living in different parts of Australia.
 After my parents divorced my mother brought my brother and me to Adelaide.
 I turned 40 a couple of months ago, and it feels a very grown-up age to be!

 I am a voracious reader and also enjoy gardening a bit.
 I love frequenting the theatre, art galleries, museums, and dusty second-hand bookshops.
 I can also be found walking around getting semi-lost in urban and rural settings.